-We are offering 20,000,000 ADSs.
+We are offering 16,800,000 ADSs.
 Each ADS represents one Class A ordinary share, par value \$0.00025 per share.
-We anticipate the initial public offering price of the ADSs will be between \$17.00 and \$19.00 per ADS.

 Prior to this offering, there has been no public market for our ADSs or our Class A ordinary shares.
-We intend to list the ADSs on the NASDAQ Global Select Market under the symbol "WB."
+We have received approval for listing the ADSs on the NASDAQ Global Select Market under the symbol "WB."